substratusai/runbooks/docs/README.md

 * Installing an ML platform should take minutes not weeks.
 * Running state of the art LLMs should be single-command-simple.
 * Finetuning on your own data should work out of the box.
-* Simplicity should not sacrifice on flexibility - Jupyter Notebooks should seamlessly integrate into your workflow.
+* Simplicity should not exclude flexibility - all ML code should be customizable through a seamless Notebook experience.

 Learn more on the website: